×

 What is a typical expat home or apartment like in Cabarete?

 "A typical expat home or apartment in Cabarete, Dominican Republic, is often located near the beach, offering stunning ocean views.
 These homes are usually spacious, with open floor plans that allow for plenty of natural light.
 They often feature modern amenities such as air conditioning, high-speed internet, and fully equipped kitchens.
 Many have private balconies or terraces, perfect for enjoying the tropical climate.
 The decor often reflects the local culture, with vibrant colors and tropical motifs.
 Some homes may also have a private pool or access to a community pool.
 Security is typically a priority, with gated communities being a popular choice among expats.
 Many of these homes are within walking distance to local shops, restaurants, and other amenities.
-Despite being fully furnished and equipped with modern amenities, these homes often blend seamlessly with the natural beauty of Cabarete, with lush gardens and palm trees surrounding the properties," explained one expat living in Cabarete, the Dominican Republic.
+Despite being fully furnished and equipped with modern amenities, these homes often blend seamlessly with the natural beauty of Cabarete, with lush gardens and palm trees surrounding the properties," said one expat who made the move to Cabarete.

 What is the average cost of housing in Cabarete?